-- 2.1.1 Anglia Route currently has 771 level crossings, where the public, landowners, contractors, passengers and/or statutory undertakers cross, or could cross, the railway on the level.
-There are 233 level crossings in the highway authority area of Cambridgeshire, covered by this Order. - 2.1.2 This Order includes 10 User Worked Crossings, 16 public footpath or bridleway crossings, 4 public road crossing and 25 passive crossings requiring the user to decide for themselves if it is safe to cross.
+- crossings in the highway authority areas covered by this Order, being Essex, Havering, Thurrock, Hertfordshire, and Southend.3 - 2.1.2 This Order includes 6 User Worked Crossings, 54 public footpath or bridleway crossings, 1 public road crossing.
+Of the 54 public footpath or bridleway crossings, 51 are passive crossings requiring the user to decide for themselves if it is safe to cross.